JoelJacobStephen/litxplore/API_TYPE_SYNC_GUIDE.md

 ✅ **DO:**

 - Always use Pydantic models for request/response types
+- Add `operation_id` to all endpoints using camelCase naming
 - Add descriptions to models and endpoints (shows in autocomplete!)
 - Commit `backend/openapi.json` with your changes
 - Run backend with `--reload` during development